These days more and more people try to find products that are made with sustainable materials.

 For this reason, make sure you pour in a lower amount of ground beans than what the instructions say.

-Anyway, this glass device isn’t for people who may be considered clumsy, as it’s more fragile than the stainless steel makers I mentioned earlier.
+Anyway, this glass device isn’t for people who consider themselves clumsy, as it’s more fragile than the stainless steel makers I mentioned earlier.

 Also – if you make your cup of coffee before work and you’re usually in a hurry – the Hario 5 Glass Syphon isn’t the best option.